meizy/evernote-to-gdrive/README.md

 evernote-to-gdrive migrate ./export --secrets-folder /path/to/creds
 ```

-Most users should not need a manual `client_secrets.json` anymore.
-If the bundled auth flow does not work for your environment, the old manual setup guide is still available at [docs/google-credentials-setup.md](./docs/google-credentials-setup.md).
+Most users should not need a manual setup for `client_secrets.json` .
+If the bundled auth flow does not work for your environment,
+a manual setup guide is available at [docs/google-credentials-setup.md](./docs/google-credentials-setup.md).

 ## Reference